rberketuran/chat-example/README.md

+This is a socket.io tutorial example.
+I have sorted out the example project, and added user login and authentication.

 # Socket.IO chat example

 This is the source code for a very simple chat example used for the [Tutorial](https://socket.io/docs/v4/tutorial/introduction) guide of the Socket.IO website.